 No, your athlete may choose whether or not to use the starting blocks.
 There is no penalty for choosing not to use the starting blocks.
+Unified Partner should use starting blocks.

 10. Can I run with my athlete who has an intellectual disability?